Piedmont Columbus Regional PGY1 Pharmacy Residency Program

 The resident will have 4 weeks of elective time.
 The time can be used for one rotation or selected to be used in several areas.
 The resident can choose to utilize elective time in an area that is already an established core rotation with the ability to emphasize focus in a particular area for example:

 Residents will also have additional opportunities to promote professional development throughout the year such as:

-Pharmacy and Therapeutics Committee participation
+Medication Management and Safety Committee participation

 National, state, and local pharmacy meetings

 Residency applicants must have a Doctor of Pharmacy degree from an ACPE accredited school of pharmacy or meet equivalency standards, and must be licensed or eligible for licensure in the State of Georgia within the first quarter.
 Applicants must complete and submit the following:

 Submission of application materials through the Pharmacy Online Residency Centralized Application Service (PhORCAS)

 A curriculum vitae